hpirlo/awesome-profilers/README.md

 ## Other
-* [ftrace](https://www.kernel.org/doc/html/v5.0/trace/ftrace.html) - Ftrace is an internal tracer designed to help out developers and designers of systems to find what is going on inside the kernel.
+* [ftrace](https://www.kernel.org/doc/html/v5.0/trace/ftrace.html) - Ftrace is an internal tracer designed to help developers and designers of systems to find what is going on inside the kernel.
 * [ltrace](https://ltrace.org/) - ltrace intercepts and records dynamic library calls which are called by an executed process and the signals received by that process.
-* [strace](https://github.com/strace/strace) - A diagnostic, debugging and instructional userspace utility for Linux
+* [strace](https://github.com/strace/strace) - A diagnostic, debugging, and instructional userspace utility for Linux